bspeice/speice.io/_drafts/isomorphic-apps.md

 ...which is complicated.
-I think more work needs to be done to either build a high-quality starter app that can manage these steps, or another tool that "just handles" the complexity of linking a compiled WASM file into something the browser can run.
+I think more work needs to be done to either build a high-quality starter app that can manage these steps, or another tool that "just handles" the complexity of linking a compiled WASM file into something the Electron browser can run.

 # Issue the Second: WASM tools in Rust